 Victory.
 Liberation.
 Can you jubilate after a war with 60 million people killed?
 Hardly.
 Relief was the first impulse that the composer Bohuslav Martinu felt after Germany had surrendered.
 It gave gradually way to unbound joy, but the memory of the deadliest conflict in human history lingered on.
 Such a tragedy could not be brushed away in a few weeks or months.

 By the beginning of 1945, an Allied victory was almost certain, and Martinu started to compose a new work.
-On November 30, 1945 his Symphony No. 4 in B flat major was performed for the first time – in Philadelphia.
+On November 30, 1945 his Symphony No. 4 in B-flat Major (H. 305) was performed for the first time – in Philadelphia.
 The Czech composer, born in 1890, had studied and lived in Paris before World War II.
 When Germany invaded his home country, his music was forbidden.
 He had an idea what might happen if ever Germany would occupy France.
 He did not wait and left for the United States, where he taught composition between 1941 and 1953.

 Martinu’s style reflects the influence of Paris: Claude Debussy, Maurice Ravel but also Igor Stravinsky count for the modern, occasionally dissonant elements in his works, while generally his compositions move in the range of traditional tonalities.
 He developped over time a fascination for Baroque composing techniques e. g.
 Corelli’s Concerti Grossi, where different instrumental groups enter into a dialogue.
 Martinu belongs to a small group of composers that might qualify as neo-classicists, though this attribute is just as vague as the label “impressionist” for Debussy.